mahmoudparsian/big-data-mapreduce-course/proposal/big-data-class-SCU.md

 * 2.2 Distributed and functional programming
 * 2.3 MapReduce paradigm: `map()`, `reduce()`, `combine()`
 * 2.4 Fault Tolerance and replication of data
+* 2.5 Correctness of MapReduce Algorithms and Monoids

 #### 3. Introduction to Spark
 * 3.1 Very brief History of Hadoop and Spark